python/typing/docs/spec/distributing.rst

    bundled with the package SHOULD be used (be they in ``.pyi`` type stub files or inline in ``.py`` files).

-5. Typeshed (if used) - Provides the stdlib types and several third party libraries.
+5. Typeshed - only for modules in the standard library.

 If typecheckers identify a stub-only namespace package without the desired module in step 3, they should continue to step 4/5.
 Typecheckers should identify namespace packages